snuggery/lit-packages/packages/build-lit/README.md

 The `build-lit` CLI is powered by the same system used by `nx` or `ng`, called "builders" or "executors" respectively.
 If you're already using either CLI, you can configure the following builders to keep using that same CLI you're already used to:

-- `@snuggery/build-lit:browser` builds a browser application using [`esbuild`][esbuild]
+- `@snuggery/build-lit:application` builds a lit application using [`esbuild`][esbuild]
-- `@snuggery/build-lit:dev-server` serves a browser application for local development, including support for hot reload and more
+- `@snuggery/build-lit:dev-server` serves a lit application for local development, including support for hot reload and more
 - `@snuggery/build-lit:extract-i18n` extracts XLIFF or XLB files from usage of `@lit/localize` in the source code
 - `@snuggery/build-lit:karma` runs tests via [`karma`][karma]

-### `build-lit build` / `@snuggery/build-lit:browser`
+### `build-lit build` / `@snuggery/build-lit:application`

-Build a browser application using esbuild.
+Build a (browser) application using esbuild.
 Some esbuild settings can be configured in your workspace configuration, such as the target or a header/footer to include a license.

 #### Styles